qloudable/qloudable-tl-samplelabs/AWSLab1_ Create Amazon EC2 Instances Using AWS Console.md

 ### Task:1 Login to AWS Console

-1.Navigate to chrome on the right pane, you should see AWS console page.
+1. Navigate to chrome on the right pane, you should see AWS console page.

 ```